komiko44240BB/BattleBay_tool_v1.0/README.md

 # BattleBay_tool

-You need to look carefully and in a smart way in the discord server
+You need to look carefully and in a smart way in the discord server.
+Ask me the invite link in DM.

 Good Luck

-<small>This is small text</small>
+Krypt (on discord)